joergBeigang/grblHal_pendant/README.md

-grblHal_pendant
+# grblHal_pendant

 This is a pendant for grblHal controlled cnc machines.
-It is running on a ESP32.
+It is running on an ESP32.
 For the analog feel it is using a high resolution rotatary encoder (with 1200 pulses per revolution), and an analog joystick for rapid movement.
 There are in total 3 EC11 rotary encoders with button functionality.
 Two to dial